-Brewton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Brewton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brewton are a mix of both white- and blue-collar jobs.
 Overall, Brewton is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Brewton who work in sales jobs (10.52%), management occupations (8.56%), and office and administrative support (7.85%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Brewton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Brewton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Brewton who are college-educated is close to the national average for all communities of 21.84%: 20.33% of the adults in Brewton have a bachelor's degree or advanced degree.
+In terms of college education, Brewton is nearly on par with the US average for all cities of 21.84%: 20.33% of adults 25 and older in Brewton have a bachelor's degree or advanced degree.

 The per capita income in Brewton in 2010 was $19,234, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,936 for a family of four.
 However, Brewton contains both very wealthy and poor people as well.

 Brewton is an extremely ethnically-diverse city.
 The people who call Brewton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brewton residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Brewton include Irish, German, Scottish, and Dutch.